 The dividend payout ratio represents the percentage of a company’s earnings that is paid out in the form of dividends to shareholders.
 Here is the quick and easy equation to calculate a company’s current dividend payout ratio:

 Here are a few examples to demonstrate how to calculation a company’s ratio. :

 Let’s say that a company had EPS of $10/share last year.
 If a company has a $5/share annual dividend, the company would have a dividend payout ratio of 50%.
 If a company has a $6/share annual dividend, the company would have a payout ratio of 60%.

 Since the dividend payout ratio is drive by the company’s dividends per share and earnings per share, the ratio will increase or decrease as a company announces changes to their dividend and reports earnings.
-If the company maintains their dividend for the year but reports earnings growth, the dividend payout ratio will increases.
+If the company maintains their dividend for the year but reports earnings growth, the dividend payout ratio will decreases.
 Conversely, if EPS were to decreases, the company’s payout ratio would increase.

 why a 100%+ Dividend Payout Ratio isn’t a good thing?